IzyGolstein/Whoosh_Hackathon/README.md

 5. A* Algorithm for Route Optimization 🗺️:
-   - The highlight of our project was the implementation of the A* algorithm for finding the optimal routes for electric scooters.
-We considered factors such as distance, time, road conditions, traffic congestion, and the availability of parking.
-Our algorithm is based on Dijkstra's algorithm and uses several functions for minimizing road time, maximizing comfort, etc. The result of algorithm usage is presented below:
+   - The highlight of our project was the implementation of the A* algorithm for finding optimal routes for electric scooters.
+We considered factors such as distance, time, road conditions, traffic congestion, and the parking availability.
+Furthermore, we developed our own weighted features, including cumulative convenience.
+Our algorithm is based on Dijkstra’s algorithm, but it incorporates heuristics to improve the search.
+The main purpose is to minimize or maximize the desired target, such as road time, comfort, etc. The result of using the algorithm is presented below:

    ![Optimal Route](https://github.com/IzyGolstein/Whoosh_Hackathon/assets/112851618/e637038c-e4d5-4130-b302-bd5b37d0f256)